 If ever there was a mom hack it would be having make-ahead breakfasts on hand (here’s our favorite make-ahead breakfast options).
 Namely, because it makes busy mornings far easier!

-These gluten-free buckwheat pancakes are awesome for just that!
-I freeze them individually between parchment paper and then reheat in a pan or in the oven on low (we don't have a microwave).
-My peanut butter and banana pancakes also freezer wonderfully.
+I freeze them individually between parchment paper and then reheat them in a pan or in the oven on low (we don't have a microwave).
+My peanut butter and banana pancakes also freezer-friendly.

 - maple syrup